-- 5.1 'Bullying' or 'harassment' are phrases that apply to treatment from one person (or a group of people) to another that is unwanted and that has the effect of violating that person's dignity or creating an intimidating, hostile, degrading, humiliating, or offensive environment for that person. - 5.2 Harassment: - 5.2.1 Where a person is subject to uninvited conduct that violates their dignity, in connection with a protected characteristic - 5.2.2 Behaviour that creates a hostile, humiliating, degrading or similarly offensive environment in relation to a protected characteristic - 5.3 Bullying:
+5.1 'Bullying' or 'harassment' are phrases that apply to treatment from one person (or a group of people) to another that is unwanted and that has the effect of violating that person's dignity or creating an intimidating, hostile, degrading, humiliating, or offensive environment for that person.

+5.2 Harassment:

+- 5.2.1 Where a person is subject to uninvited conduct that violates their dignity, in connection with a protected characteristic. - 5.2.2 Behaviour that creates a hostile, humiliating, degrading or similarly offensive environment in relation to a protected characteristic.

+5.3 Bullying:

-- 5.3.1 Behaviour that leaves the victim feeling threatened, intimidated, humiliated, vulnerable or otherwise upset.
-It does not need to be connected to a protected characteristic. - 5.4 Examples of bullying and harassment include: - 5.4.1 Physical conduct ranging from unwelcome touching to serious assault - 5.4.2 Unwelcome sexual advances - 5.4.3 The offer of rewards for going along with sexual advances e.g. promotion, access to training - 5.4.4 Threats for rejecting sexual advances - 5.4.5 Demeaning comments about a person's appearance - 5.4.6 Verbal abuse or offensive comments, including jokes or pranks related to age, disability, gender re-assignment, marriage, civil partnership, pregnancy, maternity, race, religion, belief, sex or sexual orientation - 5.4.7 Unwanted nicknames, especially related to a person's age, disability, gender reassignment, marriage, civil partnership, pregnancy, maternity, race, religion, belief, sex or sexual orientation - 5.4.8 Spreading malicious rumours or insulting someone - 5.4.9 Lewd or suggestive comments or gestures - 5.4.10 Deliberate exclusion from conversations, work activities or social activities. - 5.4.11 Withholding information a person needs in order to do their job - 5.4.12 Practical jokes, initiation ceremonies or inappropriate birthday rituals - 5.4.13 Physical abuse such as hitting, pushing or jostling - 5.4.14 Rifling through, hiding or damaging personal property - 5.4.15 Display of pictures or objects with sexual or racial overtones, even if not directed at any particular person - 5.4.16 Isolation or non-cooperation at work - 5.4.17 Subjecting a person to humiliation or ridicule, belittling their efforts, whether directly and / or in front of others - 5.4.18 The use of obscene gestures - 5.4.19 Abusing a position of power - 5.5 Bullying and harassment can occur through verbal and face to face interactions, but can also take place through sharing inappropriate or offensive content in writing or via email and other electronic communications and social media. - 5.6 It is important to recognise that conduct which one person may find acceptable, another may find totally unacceptable and behaviour could be harassment when the person had no intention to offend.
-We all have the right to determine what offends us.
+5.3.1 Behaviour that leaves the victim feeling threatened, intimidated, humiliated, vulnerable or otherwise upset.
+It does not need to be connected to a protected characteristic.

+- 5.4 Examples of bullying and harassment include: - 5.4.1 Physical conduct ranging from unwelcome touching to serious assault. - 5.4.2 Unwelcome sexual advances. - 5.4.3 The offer of rewards for going along with sexual advances e.g. promotion, access to training. - 5.4.4 Threats for rejecting sexual advances. - 5.4.5 Demeaning comments about a person's appearance. - 5.4.6 Verbal abuse or offensive comments, including jokes or pranks related to age, disability, gender re-assignment, marriage, civil partnership, pregnancy, maternity, race, religion, belief, sex or sexual orientation. - 5.4.7 Unwanted nicknames, especially related to a person's age, disability, gender re-assignment, marriage, civil partnership, pregnancy, maternity, race, religion, belief, sex or sexual orientation. - 5.4.8 Spreading malicious rumours or insulting someone. - 5.4.9 Lewd or suggestive comments or gestures. - 5.4.10 Deliberate exclusion from conversations, work activities or social activities. - 5.4.11 Withholding information a person needs in order to do their job. - 5.4.12 Practical jokes, initiation ceremonies or inappropriate birthday rituals. - 5.4.13 Physical abuse such as hitting, pushing or jostling. - 5.4.14 Rifling through, hiding or damaging personal property. - 5.4.15 Display of pictures or objects with sexual or racial overtones, even if not directed at any particular person. - 5.4.16 Isolation or non-cooperation at work. - 5.4.17 Subjecting a person to humiliation or ridicule, belittling their efforts, whether directly and / or in front of others. - 5.4.18 The use of obscene gestures. - 5.4.19 Abusing a position of power. - 5.5 Bullying and harassment can occur through verbal and face to face interactions but can also take place through sharing inappropriate or offensive content in writing or via email and other electronic communications and social media. - 5.6 It is important to recognise that conduct which one person may find acceptable, another may find unacceptable, and behaviour could be harassment when the person had no intention to offend.
 Some behaviour will be clear to any reasonable person that it is likely to offend for example sexual touching.
-Other examples may be less clear, however, you should be aware that harassment will occur if behaviour continues after the recipient has advised you that the behaviour is unacceptable to them. - 5.7 Harassment can also occur where the unwanted behaviour relates to a perceived characteristic (such as offensive jokes or comments based on the assumption someone is gay, even if they are not) or due to their association with someone else (such as harassment related to their partner having a disability for example).
-See the Council's Equal Opportunities Policy.

-- 5.8 All employees must, therefore, treat their colleagues with respect and appropriate sensitivity and should feel able to challenge behaviour that they find offensive even if it is not directed at them. - 5.9 It is important to recognise that bullying does not include appropriate criticism of an employee's behaviour or effective, robust performance management.
-Constructive and fair feedback about your behaviour or performance from your manager or colleagues/Councillors is not bullying.
-It is part of normal employment and management routines, and should not be interpreted as anything different.
+Other examples may be less clear. - 5.7 Harassment can also occur where the unwanted behaviour relates to a perceived characteristic or due to their association with someone else.
+See the Council's Equal Opportunities Policy (PD102) - 5.8 All colleagues must treat each other with respect and appropriate sensitivity and be able to challenge behaviour that they find offensive even if it is not directed at them. - 5.9 It is important to recognise that bullying does not include appropriate criticism of an official's behaviour or effective management.
+Constructive and fair feedback about officials' behaviour or performance is not considered bullying.
+It is part of normal employment and management routines and should not be interpreted as anything different.